HenriHyttinen/Ai-assistant/README.md

 - Achievement system for motivation
 - Milestone tracking and streak counting

-### AI Assistant
+### Conversational Assistant
-- Conversational AI interface for health and nutrition queries
+- Ask questions about your health and nutrition in plain language
-- Natural language queries about BMI, weight, wellness score, and activity levels
+- Get info about your BMI, weight, wellness score, and activity levels
-- Meal plan queries for specific dates and meal types
+- Check your meal plans for specific dates
-- Nutritional analysis and progress tracking
+- Analyze your nutrition and track progress
-- Recipe information with complete ingredients and instructions
+- Get recipe details with ingredients and instructions
-- Data visualization through natural language (charts and graphs)
+- Generate charts and visualizations from your data
-- Conversation history with context management
+- Conversation history so it remembers context
-- Secure function calling to access user data

 ### Additional Features
 - Shopping list generation with ingredient categorization